performant-software/faircopy/public/main-process/release-notes/latest.md

 * You can now import TEI Facsimile resources.
 * Exporting resources that are not in a TEI Document does not include a TEI Header.
 * You can move resources in and out of TEI Documents.
-* FairCopy now let's you know when a new version is available so you can download it when the time is right for you.
+* FairCopy now lets you know when a new version is available so you can download it when the time is right for you.
 * FairCopy now displays the latest release notes after a new version of the software is installed.
 * Project file location is now displayed in the Edit Project dialog.
 * There is now a feedback button in the lower right hand corner.
 Please use it to send us a message!